Feed (Grant novel): Premise

+Plot summary

-Feed occurs in 2040 and is written from the perspective of Georgia "George" Mason, a Newsie blogger and head of the After the End Times website.
-Georgia, her brother Shaun (an Irwin), and their friend Georgette "Buffy" Meissonier (a Fictional and a technology guru), are selected to cover the presidential campaign of Senator Peter Ryman, a moderate Republican.
-The campaign is mostly uneventful until it reaches Eakly, Oklahoma, where zombies attack the campaign convoy, killing several before security (assisted by Georgia and Shaun) can contain them; they later discover it was an orchestrated attack.
-The next stage of the campaign is the Republican National Convention, where Ryman faces off against religious, right-wing Governor David Tate and sex-over-substance Congresswoman Kristen Wagman.
-During the convention, Rick Cousins (a Newsie and former print journalist) defects from Wagman's campaign to join After the End Times.
-Ryman is selected as the Republican presidential candidate, but as this is announced, Georgia learns that a zombie outbreak occurred at the senator's horse ranch, and his eldest daughter is dead.
-Georgia and company investigate and find that the outbreak started from a horse injected with the live virus.
+In the year 2040, the blog After the End Times is selected to cover a presidential campaign.
+The team consists of Georgia "George" Mason, a Newsie; her adoptive brother Shaun, an Irwin; and their friend Georgette "Buffy" Meissonier, a Fictional and technology guru.
+Their coverage focuses on the presidential campaign of Senator Peter Ryman, a moderate Republican.
+When the campaign reaches Eakly, Oklahoma, zombies attack the campaign convoy.
+The team later discovers that this was an orchestrated attack.
+At the Republican National Convention, Ryman faces off against religious, right-wing Governor David Tate.
+During the convention, journalist Rick Cousins defects from the campaign of a minor candidate to join After the End Times.
+Ryman is selected as the Republican presidential candidate.
+During the convention, a zombie outbreak at Ryman's horse ranch kills his eldest daughter.
+Georgia and company investigate the ranch, learning that the outbreak started after a horse was injected with the live virus.
+Ryman selects Tate as his vice-presidential candidate.

-Ryman and the campaign relocate to Texas, where Ryman joins his vice-presidential candidate: Tate.
-The bloggers must drive their vehicles and equipment overland.
-During the trip, the journalists' convoy (which has become separated from that part of the presidential entourage that drove ahead of them) is attacked by a sniper.
-Georgia, Shaun, and Rick survive, but the van carrying Buffy and Chuck (Buffy's beau) crashes.
-Chuck dies, zombifies, and bites Buffy.
-She confesses to leaking information to a group undermining Ryman's campaign; the attack occurred because she had refused to continue.
-After administering a coup de grâce, Georgia calls for rescue, but the Centers for Disease Control (CDC) team drugs the surviving group members and takes them for testing.
-After being released, the team's work on the campaign is hampered as they dig into the underlying conspiracy, souring the bloggers' relationship with Ryman and Tate.
-The team finds evidence linking Tate to the attacks, along with hints of a broader conspiracy involving the CDC and other parties, but when Georgia confronts Ryman during an event in Sacramento, California, he is skeptical and sends them away to prepare to convince him with facts, otherwise he will fire them from the campaign.
-As the bloggers leave, they are attacked, and Georgia is shot with a tranquiliser dart containing the live virus.
-Rick escapes with a copy of the group's evidence just before a zombie outbreak is instigated, and Shaun helps Georgia expose the conspiracy through one last blog post.
-She then begins amplifying, forcing Shaun to execute her.
+The bloggers drive their vehicles and equipment overland.
+During the trip, the journalists' convoy is attacked by a sniper.
+Georgia, Shaun, and Rick survive; Buffy is bitten.
+As she dies, Buffy confesses to leaking information to a group undermining Ryman's campaign; the attack occurred because she had refused to continue.
+After killing Buffy, Georgia calls for rescue.
+The CDC arrives and takes the surviving group members for testing.
+After their release, the team digs into the underlying conspiracy, souring the bloggers' relationship with Ryman and Tate.
+The team finds evidence linking Tate to the attacks, along with hints of a broader conspiracy involving the CDC and other parties.
+When Georgia confronts Ryman during an event in Sacramento, California, he is skeptical.
+He instructs the bloggers to find concrete proof or risk being fired from the campaign.
+As the bloggers leave, they are attacked.
+Georgia is shot with a tranquiliser dart containing the live virus.
+Rick escapes with a copy of the group's evidence just before a zombie outbreak begins.
+Shaun helps Georgia expose the conspiracy through one last blog post.
+She then begins amplifying, forcing Shaun to shoot her.